burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 | 7 | `R"(asd\n)"`  | Raw string.
 Analogue of Python's `r"""str str"""`.
 Multiline is supported for such lines and special character sequences \n are not special.             |
 | 8 | `R"*(asd\n)*"`  | Raw string literal with custom delimiters.         |

 The [UTF-8](https://en.wikipedia.org/wiki/UTF-8) and [UTF-16](https://en.wikipedia.org/wiki/UTF-16) are variable-width encodings for characters.
-Not all letters in Unicode can be represented by a single 8-bit character for [UTF-8](https://en.wikipedia.org/wiki/UTF-8) or a single 16-bit character for [UTF-16](https://en.wikipedia.org/wiki/UTF-16), therefore schemas support variable-length encoding.

 ## Function Call Nuances